michael-kricheldorf/flare-forecast.github.io-wiki/Gateway-Setup-Ubuntu-22.04-Server.md

 sudo vi /etc/netplan/00-installer-config.yaml
 ```

 2- Add `optional: true` to interfaces.
-Also add the USB modem network interface configuration.
+Also, add the USB modem network interface configuration.
 The output should be similar to the following:

 ```
 # This is the network config written by 'subiquity'